loopandlearn/loopfollowdocs/docs/index.md

 * Example: [https://github.com/docs-test/LoopFollow/actions](https://github.com/docs-test/LoopFollow/actions)

-If you do not choose to use Facebook, you can reach out on the [*Trio* discord server](https://discord.gg/FnwFEFUwXE) in one of the build channels.
+If you choose not to use Facebook, you can reach out on the [*Trio* Discord server](https://discord.gg/FnwFEFUwXE) in one of the build channels.

 ### Issues and Feature Requests